boscoh/inmembrane/docs/inmembrane.markdown

-# Annotation of proteomes: bioinformatic workflow with __inmembrane__, a surface membrane predictor for gram+ bacteria
+# __inmembrane__, a bioinformatic workflow for annotation of bacterial cell surface proteomes

 ## Abstract